klorealf/implement-enumerable-challenge/README.md

 * [The Building Blocks of Ruby](http://yehudakatz.com/2010/02/07/the-building-blocks-of-ruby/)

-### Restrictions:  Do Not Use Array and Enumerable Methods
+### Restrictions:  Do Not Use Most Array and Enumerable Methods
 ```ruby
 numbers = [1, 6, 3, 7, 9]
 # => [1, 6, 3, 7, 9]